travis-ci/docs-travis-ci-com/user/deployment/azure-web-apps.md

   <figcaption>Environment Variables in the Repository Settings</figcaption>
 </figure>

+### Fetch Deployment Progress and Logs

+The Azure Web App provider can print Azure's deployment progress to your Travis log using the `verbose` option.
+However, Git will print your password if the authentication fails (it will not if you provide a correct user/password combination).

+    deploy:
+      provider: azure_web_apps
+      verbose: true

 ### Branch to deploy from

 By default, Travis CI will only deploy from your **master** branch.